 3 – Notifications and alerts

 A recent study on customer service from McKinsey found that three-quarters of online customers expect help within five minutes.
+We really do live in a world where immediate communication is essential.

 What if there was a way to immediately notify your customers in the event of an issue, or simply to provide information that can boost their experience as a customer?
 Thankfully there is, and it’s called notifications and alerts.